Leviticus 7 – More Instructions for the Priests

 JESUS FULFILLED THE GRAIN AND FIRSTFRUITS OFFERING (Leviticus 2)

 But now Christ is risen from the dead, and has become the firstfruits of those who have fallen asleep.
 (1 Corinthians 15:20)

 JESUS FULFILLED THE PEACE OFFERING (Leviticus 3)

 Therefore, having been justified by faith, we have peace with God through our Lord, Jesus Christ.
 (Romans 5:1)

 JESUS FULFILLED THE SIN OFFERING (Leviticus 4)

-For He made Him who knew no sin to be sin for us, that we might become the righteousness of GOD in Him (2 Corinthians 5:21)
+For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.
+(2 Corinthians 5:21)

 JESUS FULFILLED THE GUILT OFFERING (Leviticus 5)

-Who was delivered up because of our offenses and was raised because of our justification (Romans 4:25)
+Who was delivered up because of our offenses, and was raised because of our justification.
+(Romans 4:25)

-You have made His soul an offering for sin (Isaiah 53:10)
+You make His soul an offering for sin.
+(Isaiah 53:10)